MM2001/BTSimpleRippleButton/README.md

 ## Demo
 Build and run the `BTSimpleRippleButton` project in Xcode to see `BTRippleButtton` in action.

-## Installation
+## Installation process
   1. Drag the file `btRippleButtton.h / btRippleButtton.m ` to your project.
 Alternatively you can add the folder `btRippleButton` to your project.
-  2. Maken an import statement for the file as `#import"BTRippleButtton.h"` .
+  2. Make an import statement for the file as `#import"BTRippleButtton.h"` .
   3. Add to your project the `QuartzCore framework` make an import statement for it.